Spyro119/Rails_E-commerce_template/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ### Note
 This repo is far from being finished.
+To see what's coming next, see [this](TODO) for details.